Jaleswar

 Jaleswar is a town located in the Balasore district of Odisha, in India.
 It consists of 144 villages, with four major areas: Bada Bazar, Nua Bazar, Station Bazar, and Purana Bazar.
 Jaleswar is considered one of the new municipalities in the state, and Jaleswar forms a state assembly constituency along with Balipal Block.

 Demographics

 According to the 2001 India census, the town of Jaleswar had a population of 21,382 inhabitants, 51% male and 49% female.
 The town has a 78% literacy rate versus a 59.5% national average.
 Male literacy is 83%, and female literacy is 67%.
 In Jaleswar, 14% of the population is under 6 years of age.
 According to the 2011 India census, Jaleswar had a population of 25,747 inhabitants, 52% male and 48% female.
 There are about 144 inhabited census villages; 30 villages have a population below 200.
 Jaleswar is considered one of the new municipalities in the state.

+Languages

 Geography

 Jaleswar is located about 8 kilometers from the West Bengal border.
 It is one of the major towns in the Balasore district, which is part of the state of Odisha.